 Travel to Cuba is like stepping back in time.
 The cars on the road are American cars from the 1950s.
 People talk to each other instead of constantly staring at their cell phone screens.
 You'll meander down cobblestone streets with dilapidated facades listening to someone singing or strumming a guitar or playing a raucous rumba song on the drums.
 You'll pass colorful, overflowing fruit carts and pop-up barbers who set up shop in the streets.
-Its a world away from the homogenous hustle and bustle of the United States.
+It's a world away from the homogeneous hustle and bustle of the United States.

 2. Music and Dance